-My full name is Maria Lykke Salling (fun fact - Lykke means happiness in Danish) and I've just completed a foundation course and am going in to my first year of English and Creative Writing.
+My full name is Maria Lykke Salling (fun fact - Lykke means happiness in Danish).
 I'm half Swedish, born in Norway and have grown up in Denmark - so I guess I have hygge and those deeply rooted Scandinavian socialist views running through my blood in large measures.

 As I work two days a week, and study the rest of them I enjoy kicking back with good books in my spare time.
 I also greatly enjoy keeping up with Danish TV series, I work in television though so I do usually keep on top of what's a cracking in the Scandi TV scene, especially SKAM - a Norwegian series that is highly recommendable!
 Oh, and I've recently gotten into slam poetry again, especially the political kind.